BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/experiments_comparisons_tables.md

 * **Copy:** Copies the selected items to the clipboard.
 * **Experiment:** Opens the Experiment Overview page that provides a detailed description of the experiment. *Available only if one experiment is selected.*  Also provides a tab for accessing the associated Comparisons.
 * **Experiments:** Opens the Experiments Table, containing the selected Experiments.  *Available only if more than one sequence is selected.*  Also provides a tab for accessing the associated Comparisons.
 * **Genes:** Opens the Transcriptomics Genes Filter Tool and Table/Heatmap page.
-See [Transcriptomics Genes](../organisms_gene/transcriptomics.html) user guide for information on this page.
+See [Transcriptomics Genes](../organisms_gene/transcriptomics.html) Quick Reference Guide for information on this page.
 * **Group:** Opens a pop-up window to enable adding the selected experiments to an existing or new group in the private workspace.

-More details are available in the [Action Buttons](../other/action_buttons.html) user guide.
+More details are available in the [Action Buttons](../other/action_buttons.html) Quick Reference Guide.

 ### Comparisons Table